xwqian1123/mStrain/README.md

 ./run_mStrain.sh
 ```
 # Usage
-mStrain is an extensible tool that allows users to change parameters to run mStrain.
+mStrain is an extensible tool that allows users to change parameters to run mStrain.<br/>
+i, o, d, t and k parameters can be changed.
 ### 1.

 ### 2.